Pumprlfl/Code2/README.md

 parse analyse a sequence of symbols and interpret them (Json.parse) Json.stringify turn something into a string
 "!" means that the Object to be selected is definitly there, without checking for it
+"window." accesses the html file/website, "window.addeventlistener("load", functiontoexecuteafterloading)" waits for the window to load
+variables declared in function cant be used outside of them they create their own namespace

 Ballerburg: